wildshark/rabbit_framework/README.md

 ## Desktop Application Integration

-To integrate Rabbit with a desktop application framework (e.g., Electron, Qt, JavaFX):
+To integrate RabbitPHP with a desktop application framework (e.g. [NativePHP](), cztomczak/phpdesktop, Qt, JavaFX):

 1. Develop your desktop application using your chosen framework.
-2. Implement logic to make SOAP requests to your Rabbit framework server.
+2. Implement logic to make SOAP requests to your RabbitPHP framework server.
 3. Handle responses from the server and update the desktop application's UI.

 ## Running the Application

 1. Start your web server (e.g., built-in server, Nginx, or Apache).
-2. Place your Rabbit framework directory in the web server's document root.
+2. Place your RabbitPHP framework directory in the web server's document root.
 3. Access your application in the web browser using the configured host and port (e.g., http://localhost:8000).

+##